-Below you'll find a summary of some of the projects we've done over the years.
+Below you'll find a summary of some of the projects I've done over the years.

-Nick designs the projection system that displays an up-to-the minute count of the number of kids that have become addicted to tobacco above the front entrance to the corporate headquarters of Philip Morris in New York City.
+In 1995 I designed a mobile image projection system that displayed an up-to-the minute count of the number of kids that have become addicted to tobacco above the front entrance to the corporate headquarters of Philip Morris in New York City.

 Turn Your Back on Bush (2004-2005)

-During the 2004 election, we volunteered with the John Kerry campaign and local get out the vote efforts.
+During the 2004 election, Nick and Jethro Heiko volunteered with the John Kerry campaign and local get out the vote efforts.
 As the election neared, we worried about what would happen after so many people poured their hearts and souls into an election that might not go their way.
 On election night, as the race was called, we launched a website calling for a simple, nonviolent action at Bush's inauguration.

 The event, designed as a moment of reflection and grieving for people who had opposed Bush’s second election, was organized through a decentralized organization with 41-state chapters over a period of 78 days and included a wide spectrum of participants, including independents, Democrats, and Republicans.
 Local organizers, most with no previous organizing experience, were trained through phone and online tools.
 More than 5,000 people from 47 states traveled to the inaugural parade in Washington, DC to participate, and simultaneous events were organized in Mexico City, Brussels, and London.

 The all-volunteer staff used a pre-Twitter text message system, conference lines, and bicycle messengers, which allowed us to move hundreds of people to more accessible security points and open areas along the parade route.
 The action was covered by local and national news outlets around the world, including special coverage live on the BBC.
 Both Saturday Night Live's Weekend Update and The Onion covered the action as well.